kallaway/100-days-of-code/log.md

 ### Day 0: October 4th, 2021
 #####

-**Today's Progress**: Did some Practice problems on Java Conditional loops Did some loops related problems on Python
+**Today's Progress**: Did some Practice problems on Java Conditional loops on leetcode.
+Did some loops related problems on Python on Hackerrank.

-**Thoughts:** : Struggled a little bit with Python problems with identation.
+**Thoughts:** : Struggled a little bit with some problems.